-- 1. Students will understand various forms of Business and the impact of economic variables on the business, concepts of Business Economics and its significance. - 2.
-Gain the knowledge on various market dynamics namely Demand, elasticity of demand, and demand forecasting. - 3.
-To disseminate the knowledge on production function, Laws of production, Market structures, while dealing with the concept of cost and breakeven analysis. - 4.
-To acquaint the students regarding Accounting and various books of accounts. - 5.
-To enable the students to analyze a company's financial statements through ratios and come to a reasoned conclusion about the financial situation of the company.
+- Understand various forms of Business and the impact of economic variables on the business, concepts of Business economics and its significance. - Gain the knowledge on various market dynamics namely Demand, elasticity of demand, and demand forecasting. - Disseminate the knowledge on production function, laws of production, Market structures, while dealing with the concept of cost and breakeven analysis. - Acquaint the students regarding Accounting and various books of accounts - Enable the students to analyze a company's financial statements through ratios and come to a reasoned conclusion about the financial situation of the company.